skp-1997/ObjectDetectionUsingColor/README.md

 1. Opencv works on BGR image format and Matplotlib works on RGB format
 2. Set the contourArea threshold value as per object you are detecting
-3. You can chnage the color of object by generating accordingly mask
+3. You can change the color of object by generating accordingly mask
 4. You can get the upper and lower threshold to generate particular color mask from dictionary in the code